jgamper/compay-syntax/README.md

 Tools for sampling patches from Whole-Slide-Images (WSIs) readable by [openslide](https://openslide.org/) using Python ('tested' on 3.5).

+If matlab engine is setup, then all of the same functionality applies to `jp2` WSIs.

 # Install

 `pip install wsisampler`